 Financing to redo the property was provided allegedly by Moe Dalitz, Detroit mobster, and Frank “The Prime Minister” Costello, boss of New York’s Luciano (later Genovese) crime family.
 Their straw man, Wilbur Clark, who’d purchased and fronted the El Rancho Vegas in Las Vegas (1941) for Costello and mobster Meyer Lansky, bought the Bonanza Club in 1944 and ran it for only months.
 He would move on to open the Monte Carlo club in Las Vegas (1945), the Desert Inn, also in Vegas (1950), and the Tropicana casino and the International Casino, both in the 1950s in Havana, Cuba.

 Mobster Louis “Lou” J. Wertheimer** officially took Clark’s place at the Bonanza Club the same year it opened.
-A former associate of Detroit’s Purple Gang, one of the most violent groups during the Prohibition era, he had numerous past arrests and gambling experience running casinos in home town Cheboygan and Detroit, Michigan, and West Hollywood and Palm Springs, California.
+A former members of the Chesterfield Syndicate in Detroit, Michigan, he had numerous past arrests and gambling experience running casinos in home town Cheboygan and Detroit, Michigan, and West Hollywood and Palm Springs, California.
 Wertheimer would sell his ownership in the Bonanza in advance and move to operating the Mapes casino when it debuted in December 1947.

 A Look Inside

 The elaborate Bonanza Club boasted a gaming section with two roulette, two craps, three 21 and one Big Six games along with 24 slot machines.
 It also contained a 58-foot bar with a full length mirror.
 In the 100-person dining room, lunch and dinner were served, and entertainment featured a two-piano ensemble or a violin-piano duo.